apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 I'm not writing this for you, necessarily.
 I mean, I am.
 There's a reason you're reading this.
 But mostly I'm writing this for me.
 I am attempting to think from first principles, and organize my thoughts.

 You may disagree with me over matters of opinion, or of framing, or of fact.
 Please shout your disagreements at me.
-In the words of Zach de la Rocha, if ignorance is bliss, then knock the smile off my face.
+You will have disagreements.
+And, in the words of Zach de la Rocha, if ignorance is bliss, then knock the smile off my face.
 Raising wrong opinions and getting publicly corrected will lead me, and perhaps others, to understanding, faster than saying nothing at all.

 With that out of the way, time to spew the most asanine and disorganized non-arguments imaginable.
 I will not cite sources or substantiate my claims with evidence.
 I will get things wrong.
 I will not apologize.

 So here are some thoughts.
 Some thoroughly mixed metaphors.
+Wrongful terminology.
 Some vibes.

 ## Yeah, it's that easy.